 Is physics a good major?
-Studying physics challenges the imagination with concepts such as string theory and relativity. asking fundamental questions led to inventions such as computers and electricity.
+A bachelor’s degree in physics challenges the imagination with concepts such as string theory and relativity.
+Asking fundamental questions led to inventions such as computers and electricity.
 From healing joints to powering sustainable energy sources, understanding physics is key to advancing as a society.

 From subatomic particles to infinite galaxies, everything around us that we can see or know is based on the fundamentals of physics.
-Other sciences such as seismology, chemistry and astronomy all broke off from the questions asked by the original physicist thousands of years ago.
+Other sciences such as seismology, chemistry, and astronomy all broke off from the questions asked by the original physicists thousands of years ago.

+What do you do in physics?
 Most physicists are problem solvers and have excellent analytical skills.
-This makes them highly adaptable and often helps them advance in their careers.
+Studying physics makes physics students highly adaptable and often helps them advance in their careers.
 Physicists work in government laboratories and on college campuses.
 You can find physicists in space and under the ocean, conducting experiments and living a life dedicated to science.

 - Computer Science